-Here, another problem arises.
+However, here, a significant problem arises.
 The minimum wage do not determine a local average wage level, but the lowest wage level, in the sense that more lower wage under the minimum is not allowed legally.
-Therefore, the shape of the wage distribution bears some important relation to the effect of the change of minimum wage12.
+Therefore, the shape of the wage distribution bears some important relation to the effect of the change of minimum wage.